Þingvellir – The Historic Heart of Iceland

 Reykjavík may be the capital, but the rift valley of Þingvellir (pronounced “thing-vet-lir”) is the true heart of Iceland.
 Over a thousand years ago, the country’s first parliaments were convened here, adding historical significance to an area of unbelievable natural beauty.

 Our short walk through the park began at the lookout near the visitor center, where we had a great view over the valley.
 Not far off, we saw the Þingvallavatn Lake (Iceland’s largest), lava cliffs, and narrow rifts like scars scratched across the earth.
-As the plates drift apart, Iceland is expanding at about three centimeters per year.
-Standing here, you can almost see that growth happening, and it leaves you with a very vivid sense of the earth’s instability.
+As the plates drift apart, the rifts are becoming bigger and, standing here, you can almost see the growth happening.
+It leaves you with a very vivid sense of the earth’s instability.

 From the lookout, a path leads down into the Almannagjá gorge, marking the eastern edge of the North American continental plate.
 We walked along the canyon wall until reaching the Öxaráfoss waterfall.
 During the days of the Vikings, the Öxará river was redirected here, so that it would splash down into the canyon near the Alþing and provide drinking water for participants.